Toyota Venza Chronology

 The 2011 Venza saw the addition of Smart Stop Technology to the standard Star Safety System.

-The 2013 Toyota Venza crossover came with enhanced exterior styling, added value through several new standard convenience features and updated option packages that included the Entune™ multi-media system.
+The 2013 Toyota Venza crossover offered enhanced exterior styling, and added value through several new standard convenience features and updated option packages that included the Entune™ multi-media system.

 Venza’s aerodynamic shape was tastefully modified with a new upper and lower grille, fog lamps and rear taillights.
 The updated styling was complemented by a new 19-inch wheel design and three new exterior colors: Attitude Black, Cypress Pearl, and Cosmic Gray Mica.

-Following the significant design and interior enhancements in 2013, Venza adds a few more upgrades for 2014.
-Updates include enhancements to the Entune® multimedia system, and power-folding outside mirrors for the XLE and Limited grade.
-The Limited also gains front and rear parking sonar.
+The 2014 Venza added a few more upgrades, including power-folding outside mirrors for the XLE and Limited grade, and the Limited also gained front and rear parking sonar.

 What does it mean?